kietbui/venus_titan_guidance/docs/_static/src/energy_meter/item52_aeotec_heavy_duty_gen5.rst

 	#.
 Calculate and report your spend in watts and kilowatt hours in real-time
 	#.
 In the event of an emergency, PhD can be used to turn off the electronics that Heavy Duty Smart Switch are connected to

-Add Smartthings Door/Window Sensor to PhD's network
+Add Aeon Labs Heavy Duty Switch to PhD's network
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 	#.
 On Zinno App, go to Menu → Devices → Tap "+" button to put PhD to inclusion mode
 	#.
-Press z-wave button once.
+Press Action button once.
 Device will be included/excluded to/from zwave network.

 	.. image:: ../../images/energy_meter/aeotec_heavy_duty_gen5_i.jpg
 	.. :align: left